Wonders of Solitude

 Continue Reading

-The impact of our perceptual patterns on the way we navigate the “self” has always been a cornerstone in understanding human behavior.
-Long before neuroscience started thought experiments on the nature reality, W. James put forward “ our view of the world is truly shaped by what we decide to perceive ” and that, in effect, shapes the world around us.
-C. Jung, firmly believing “ unconscious is our great guide ”, he proclaimed that the information stored in the unconscious plays up in decoding the world, and the manifestation of the self out there.
-It happens in daily
+The most difficult thing is to know yourself. – Thales The impact of our perceptual patterns on the way we navigate the “self” has always been a cornerstone in understanding human behavior.
+Long before neuroscience started thought experiments on the nature of reality, William James (1842-1910), the pioneer American psychologist put forward “ our view of the world is truly shaped by what we decide to perceive ” and that, in effect, shapes the world around us.
+Carl G. Jung (1875-1961), founder of the analytical school firmly believed that the “ unconscious is our great guide .”
+He proclaimed that

 Continue Reading